Best smart speakers: Which deliver the best combination of digital assistant and audio performance?

 Best all-around smart speaker

 After getting off to a slow start, Google is now giving Amazon a run for its money.
-The original Google Home sounds better than any of the Echos, and it’s been far better when it comes to asking for general information.
-Google Home and Google Assistant aren’t as broadly compatible with third-party products and services as the Amazon Echo and Alexa, but Google is aggressively closing that gap and should achieve parity soon.
-Google Home is also a good choice for people who are deep into the Chromecast ecosystem and who subscribe to Google’s streaming services: YouTube Red and Google Play Music.
+The original Google Home sounds great, and it’s far better when it comes to asking for general information.
+Google is aggressively adding support for third-party products and services should achieve parity soon.
+Google Home is also a good choice for people who are deep into the Chromecast ecosystem and who subscribe to Google’s streaming services: YouTube and YouTube Music.

 Best smart speaker for music

 If the Google Home Max is beyond your budget, give the Sonos One a listen.
 It’s currently compatible only with Amazon’s Alexa, but the company promises to add Google Assistant capabilities this spring.
 It’s about the same size as the older Sonos Play:1, but it sounds even better.
 Despite the similarity in appearance, Sonos designed its smart speaker from scratch.
 Sonos is the king of multi-room audio, and no other brand supports more music services.
-What’s more, once you have a Sonos One on your network, you can control all your other Sonos speakers with voice commands, too—and from any Alexa-compatible speaker (the Sonos One, however, is the only smart speaker in the Sonos lineup).
+What’s more, once you have a Sonos One on your network, you can control all your other Sonos speakers with voice commands, too—and from any Alexa-compatible speaker.
+The newer Sonos Beam offers the same voice-control features in a smallish soundbar form factor..

 Best smart speaker if you use another speaker for music